OIDC user pool IdP authentication flow

 -

-endpoint of the OIDC IdP. -
+Your user pool redirects the request to the authorization endpoint of the OIDC IdP.

 After your user authenticates, the OIDC IdP redirects to Amazon Cognito with an authorization code.